Saint Francis (BKN) visits Sacred Heart following Clarke’s 26-point game | WTOP News

 BOTTOM LINE: Sacred Heart hosts the Saint Francis (BKN) Terriers after Aaron Clarke scored 26 points in Sacred Heart’s 85-74 loss to the Saint Francis (PA) Red Flash.

-The Pioneers are 4-3 in home games.
-Sacred Heart has a 0-4 record in games decided by 3 points or fewer.
+The Pioneers have gone 4-3 in home games.
+Sacred Heart has a 2-7 record in games decided by at least 10 points.

 The Terriers are 2-6 in conference play.
-Saint Francis (BKN) ranks fourth in the NEC with 10.2 offensive rebounds per game led by Patrick Emilien averaging 2.4.
+Saint Francis (BKN) has a 1-0 record in games decided by less than 4 points.

-The Pioneers and Terriers square off Thursday for the first time in NEC play this season.
+The Pioneers and Terriers match up Thursday for the first time in conference play this season.

 TOP PERFORMERS: Tyler Thomas is averaging 18 points for the Pioneers.
-Clarke is averaging 17.9 points over the last 10 games for Sacred Heart.
+Clarke is averaging 17.9 points and 4.4 assists over the past 10 games for Sacred Heart.

-Rob Higgins is averaging 10.5 points and 3.3 assists for the Terriers.
-Tedrick Wilcox Jr. is averaging 12.0 points and 7.1 rebounds while shooting 53.6% over the past 10 games for Saint Francis (BKN).
+Patrick Emilien is scoring 12.1 points per game with 6.6 rebounds and 1.3 assists for the Terriers.
+Rob Higgins is averaging 12.4 points and 2.3 rebounds while shooting 38.1% over the past 10 games for Saint Francis (BKN).

 LAST 10 GAMES: Pioneers: 3-7, averaging 64.7 points, 30.7 rebounds, 13.8 assists, 6.2 steals and 1.8 blocks per game while shooting 43.5% from the field.
 Their opponents have averaged 68.9 points per game.